desireetillo/symmetrical-octo-broccoli/README.md

 # symmetrical-octo-broccoli
-A test repo made at rstudio::conf2022
+A test repo made at rstudio::conf(2022)

+* new stuff